Symbolic and Structural Model-Checking: Structural reduction rules

-\rrule{Implicit Fork/Join place} \\ \textbf{Applicability:} Deadlock, Safety \\ \textbf{Description:} Consider a place $p$ not in the support that only touches two transitions: $t_{fork}$ with two outputs (of which $p$) and $t_{join}$ with two inputs (of which $p$).
-If we can prove that the only tokens that can mark the other input $p'$ of $t_{join}$ must result from firings of $t_{fork}$, $p$ is implicit and can be discarded. \\ \textbf{Definition:} If $\exists p \in \Places\setminus \mathit{Supp}, \exists t_f,t_j \in \Trans, \Preset{p}=\{t_f\} \land \Postset{p}=\{t_j\}, \Post(p,t_f)=\Pre(p,t_j)=1, \Postset{t_f}=\{p,p''\} \land \Post(p'',t_f)=1, \Preset{t_j}=\{p,p'\} \land \Pre(p',t_j)=1,$ then if $p'$ is \textit{induced by} $t_f$, discard $p$. \\ We use a simple recursive version providing sufficient conditions for the test "is $p$ induced by $t$": \begin{itemize} \item If $p$ has $t$ as single input and $\Post(p,t)=1$, return true. \item If $p$ has a single input $t'$ and $\Post(p,t')=1$, if there exists any input $p'$ of $t'$, such that $\Post(p',t')=1$, and (recursively) $p'$ is induced by $t$ return true.
+\rrule{Implicit Fork/Join place} \\ \textbf{Applicability:} Deadlock, Safety \\ \textbf{Description:} Consider a place $p$ not in the support that only touches two transitions: $t_{fork}$ with two outputs (including $p$) and $t_{join}$ with two inputs (including $p$).
+If we can prove that the only tokens that can mark the other input $p'$ of $t_{join}$ must result from firings of $t_{fork}$, $p$ is implicit and can be discarded. \\ \textbf{Definition:} If~$\exists p \in \Places\setminus \mathit{Supp}, \exists t_f,t_j \in \Trans, \Preset{p}=\{t_f\} \land \Postset{p}=\{t_j\}, \Post(p,t_f)=\Pre(p,t_j)=1, \Postset{t_f}=\{p,p''\} \land \Post(p'',t_f)=1, \Preset{t_j}=\{p,p'\} \land \Pre(p',t_j)=1,$ then if $p'$ is \textit{induced by} $t_f$, discard $p$. \\ We use a simple recursive version providing sufficient conditions for the test "is $p'$ induced by $t$": \begin{itemize} \itemsep=0.9pt \item If $p'$ has $t$ as single input and $\Post(p',t)=1$, return true. \item If $p'$ has a single input $t'$ and $\Post(p',t')=1$, if there exists any input $p''$ of $t'$, such that $\Post(p'',t')=1$, and (recursively) $p''$ is induced by $t$ return true.
 Else false. \end{itemize} \textbf{Correctness:} $\implies:$ Removing a place cannot remove any behavior. $\impliedby:$ In any marking that disabled $t_j$, either both $p$ and $p'$ were unmarked, or only $p'$ was unmarked.
+The constraint on weights being one all along the "induced by" path avoids token confusion, and ensures the number of tokens reaching $p'$ is consistent with number of tokens in $p$.
 Removing the condition on $p$ thus does not add behavior. \\ \textbf{Notes:} There are many ways we could refine the "induced by" test, and widen the application scope, but the computation should remain fast.
 We opted here for a reasonable complexity vs. applicability trade-off.
 The implementation further bounds recursion depth (to $5$ in the experiments), and protects against recursion on a place already in the stack.
 Implicit places are studied in depth in~\cite{colom99}, the concept is used again in SMT backed Rule~$21$.

 \rrule{Future equivalent place} \\ \textbf{Applicability:} Deadlock, Safety \\ \textbf{Description:} When two places $p$ and $p'$ enable isomorphic behaviors up to permutation of $p$ and $p'$, i.e. any transition consuming from $p$ has an equivalent but that consumes from $p'$, the tokens in $p$ and $p'$ enable the same future behaviors.
 We can fuse the two places into $p$, by redirecting arcs that feed $p'$ to instead feed $p$. \\ \textbf{Definition:} We let $v \equiv_{p\mid p'} v'$ denote equality under permutation of elements at index $p$ and $p'$ of two vectors $v$ and $v'$.